ffont/source/README.md

 **linux**

-Linux binaries comming soon!
+We don't include pre-compiled binaries for linux as part of the releases, so SOURCE must be compiled from source in order to run on linux.
+Follow the instructions below for [compiling SOURCE in linux](#build-standaloneplugin-for-desktop-linux), it is rather easy :)

 **windows**

-We don't include pre-compiled binaries for windows in the releases so SOURCE must be compiled from source in order to run on windows.
+We don't include pre-compiled binaries for windows as part of the releases, so SOURCE must be compiled from source in order to run on windows.
 However, because the engine of SOURCE is implemented as a JUCE audio plug-in, it should not be complicated to add exporters for windows to the Projucer file and compile.
 In the future I might consider including pre-built binaries windows as well.

 # Instructions for developers